MattB-242/Lattice_Invariance/README.md

 *projform* will return the co-ordinates of the form in the quotient triangle, along with the sign of the root form, as a PF2 object.

-*coform2d* and *voform2d* will return the **oriented** coform and voform for the obtuse superbase represented by the root form.
+*coform2d* and *voform2d* will return the coform  and voform for the obtuse superbase represented by the root form.
 Vectors are in anticlockwise order as stated in the paper.

 *make2lat* will reconstitute the actual 2 dimensional lattice based on the input root form.